riv23/Hearthstone-search/README.md

 ## Run local

+### Prerequisites :

-To start the app, use the [App Engine Maven Plugin](http://code.google.com/p/appengine-maven-plugin/) that is already included in this demo.
+To start the app, use the [App Engine Maven Plugin](http://code.google.com/p/appengine-maven-plugin/) that is already included in this project.
 Just run the command.

     mvn appengine:devserver

+### Your own instance :

+Create your own instance appengene with Hearthstone-search :
+1) Create your awn project [here](https://appengine.google.com/).
+2) Change src/main/webapp/WEB-INF/appengine-web.xml (replace `hearthstone-search-cards` with your own ID).
+3) Change pom.xml (remove or comment line 148 to 158).
+3) Execute the following command : `mvn clean install appengine:update.

+### How cards are checked ?

+The following url /check launch cards indexing.
+Each call remove all cards from the index and refresh the index with the news cards from [hearthstonejson](http://hearthstonejson.com).

 ## Want to collaborate ?